Glen Ellyn station

-As of December 5, 2022, Glen Ellyn is served by all 57 trains (all 29 inbound, 28 outbound) on weekdays, by all 10 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays and holidays.
+As of September 8, 2025, Glen Ellyn is served by all 58 trains (29 in each direction) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Glen Ellyn station is located at ground level and consists of two side platforms.
 Three tracks run between the platforms, though one does not access the station.
 There is a station house next to the inbound (north) track, which is open from 5:00 A.M. to 1:00 P.M.
 Tickets are available at the station house on weekdays.
 The Illinois Prairie Path runs along the south edge of the complex, running in the former Chicago Aurora and Elgin Railroad right-of-way.